eyesblue/HT1628_HOE-LED056-6/README.md

-The project provide a arduino library for HOE-LED056-6 which use HT1628 drive LEDs. the library is very light, it just provide clear() and setNum() function, it support well for deficient device like ATTINY85 or similar Micro chip.
+The project provide a arduino library for HOE-LED056-6 which use HT1628 drive LEDs. the library is very light, it just provide clear() and setNum() function, it support well for deficient device like ATTINY85 or similar micro chip.

 ![image](https://github.com/eyesblue/HT1628_HOE-LED056-6/blob/master/images/1.jpg)
 ![image](https://github.com/eyesblue/HT1628_HOE-LED056-6/blob/master/images/2.jpg)